 My amazing husband Ed, the real superhero of this story, was the first man EVER to be admitted to The Royal Women’s Hospital, Francis Perry Maternity Unit.
-My sister was my rock, a new mum herself who stepped up and expressed to feed Lacey, along with her own son.
+My sister was my rock, a new mum herself who stepped up and expressed to feed Lacey and her son.

-It is during these crucibles in our lives that we learn the most about ourselves.
+During these crucibles in our lives, we learn the most about ourselves.
 If we don’t search for hope, what else do we have??
 It’s impossible to go through what I did and not want to inspire others to look at things differently.
-Reflection is a powerful tool in personal growth.
+Reflection is a powerful tool for personal growth.

-Exactly 5 years ago today, I kissed my ten-day-old baby on the head and went in for major brain surgery.
+Exactly 5 years ago today, I kissed my ten-day-old baby on the head and underwent major brain surgery.
 Huge risks and no guarantees.
-One of the greatest gifts we possess as humans is the ability to choose.
-We might not be able to control a given situation or repress an unwanted emotion, but we can choose how we look at it.
+One of our greatest gifts as humans is the ability to choose.
+We might be unable to control a situation or repress an unwanted emotion, but we can choose how we view it.
 We can choose how we respond.
-We are only one decision away from a totally different life…
+We are only one decision away from a different life…

-This moment was a huge change in trajectory for me; in my life, and in my career.
-I am one of the lucky brain tumor survivors.
+This moment was a huge trajectory change for me, my life, and my career.
+I am one of the lucky brain tumour survivors.
 The operation was a success, but the weakness in my left arm was permanent.
 I was told I would “NEVER TREAT AGAIN”.
 This a heart-wrenching thought for a successful clinic owner and passionate ‘hands-on’ practitioner.
-A prognosis that without the right mindset, could have been more debilitating than the condition itself.
+Without the right mindset, a prognosis could have been more debilitating than the condition.

 This fuelled my love for teaching, leadership, empathy, and communication.
-Last year I completed my studies in authentic leadership at Harvard Business School, and soon, clinical leadership at Melbourne University.
-It was the birth of my employment workshops, business consulting, post-graduate training events, online courses, and of course… GrowthRx – my 3-year passion project.
+Last year I completed my studies in authentic leadership at Harvard Business School and soon, clinical leadership at Melbourne University.
+It was the birth of my business consulting, post-graduate training events, online courses, and of course… GrowthRx – my 3-year passion project.